Boosting Open Set Recognition Performance through Modulated Representation Learning: Results and Discussion

-To show the strength of our scheme with an increased number of training classes, we train models on the CE loss with $\{20\%, 40\%, 60\%, 80\%\}$ of the randomly chosen training classes for the SSBs without changing the open set.
-In Figure \ref{fig:2}, we plot the improvements (averaged across 5 trials) over the corresponding baseline.
-We define improvement of any metric $m$ as

-We observe an overall upward improvement trend for most cases in both `Easy' and `Hard' OSR splits in all three datasets as the number of training classes increases.
-The negative values in Figure \ref{fig2:subfig_c} is due to the fact that we compare our method with the maximum scores of three baselines.
+To show the strength of our NegCosSch with increased number of training classes, we train models on CE loss with $\{20\%, 40\%, 60\%, 80\%, 100\%\}$ of the randomly chosen training classes for the SSBs without changing the open set.
+In Figure \ref{fig:2}, we plot the improvement of a metric $m$ over the corresponding baseline, defined as: $\text{improvement} = m[\mathcal{T}_{\text{NegCosSch}}(\tau^+,\tau^-)] - \max_{\tau \in \mathbb{T}_{CE}} \{m[\mathcal{T}_{\text{Const}}(\tau)]\}\notag$.
+We observe an overall upward improvement trend with more training classes in most cases for both the `Easy' and `Hard' OSR splits.
+The negative values in Figure \ref{fig2:subfig_c} is due to the fact that we measure improvement over the maximum score of three baselines.
 With more training classes, the task becomes harder for the base model, which is observed by the performance decline.
-Nonetheless, our scheduling scheme gains higher improvement through TS.
+Nonetheless, our schedule gains higher improvement with more training classes.